Loading...

 Academic (~PhD) assignments and projects: We are also looking to build ties with research-intensive university programs; we can help you structure academic assignments and provide external reinforcement and feedback.
 Professors, instructors, and PhD students: please contact us (contact@unjournal.org).

 We will encourage all these independent evaluations to be publicly hosted, and will share links to these.
-We will further promote the strongest independent evaluations, potentially (such as unjournal.pubpub.org)
+We will further promote the strongest independent evaluations, potentially re-hosting them on our platforms (such as unjournal.pubpub.org)

 Bounties: We will offer prizes for the ‘most valuable independent evaluations’.

-As a start, after the first eight (or by Jan.
+As a start, after the first eight quality submissions (or by Jan.
 1 2025, whichever comes later), we will award a prize of $500 to the most valuable evaluation.

 All evaluation submissions will be eligible for these prizes and “grandfathered in” to any prizes announced later.
 We will announce and promote the prize winners (unless they opt for anonymity).